 This could be a result of cracks in pipework, ageing rubber on pipework bindings, bad tiling or even porous grout.
 If you have a wet area in your workplace, then always check the sealings of the space or room regularly to avoid these small but damaging leaks.

-Treatment: the cause of the leak needs to be found and dealt with.
+The cause of the leak needs to be found and dealt with.
 Always be on the lookout for any problems and ensure that all of your sealants are as effective as possible.
 If a problem does occur, then fix it as soon as humanly possible.

 Of course, not all of these are preventable.
 No one can predict a leaking pipe, after all.
 But you can prevent most of these issues by having good air quality in your work environment.
-Which comes from having a comprehensive ventilation system installed in order to ensure you have the best working conditions possible.
+Which comes from having a comprehensive fabrication and/or ventilation system installed in order to ensure you have the best working conditions possible.